 The same goes for circuit-style class F45 which has branches nationwide including in Bath, Gloucester and Harrogate.
 “We will need members to arrive at the studio earlier to ensure everyone is assigned their proper space in class and understands how the new process will work.
 Additional time is also required for proper handwashing and sanitising.”

 “We will be enforcing staggered class check-in time so as not to have a build-up of clients in reception or outside studios before classes,” adds London boutiques studio Flex Chelsea who offers yoga, spin and stretch classes.

 Self-check-in is set to be more commonplace too in order to minimise interaction with staff.
-At triyoga's five London yoga centres, which are hoping to reopen on 15 July, there will be no front of house check-in, everything will have to be pre-booked.
+At triyoga's five London yoga centres, there will be no front of house check-in, everything will have to be pre-booked.
 You'll also have your temperature checked as will staff teachers and therapists.
 You'll also have to sign a declaration to say you are free of symptoms.